ChromaChroma/ChromaChroma/README.md

-### Hi there 👋

-## About me
 My name is Jona Leeflang.
-Online commonly named as Chroma or ChromaChroma.
-I graduated cum laude for my bachelor degree HBO-ICT at the University of applied sciences of Utrecht (HU).
+Online known as Chroma or ChromaChroma.
+I completed my BSc degree HBO-ICT at the  [University of Applied Sciences Utrecht](https://www.internationalhu.com/)
-Currently I am continuing my research experience with a masters degree in Computing Science at the University Utrecht.
+Now I am continuing my involvement in research with a MSc degree in Computing Science at the [University Utrecht](https://www.uu.nl/en/masters/computing-science).

 ## ✔️ Previous projects